syncany/syncany-docs/source/configuration.rst

 User-specific Configuration
 ---------------------------
 The user config defines central settings valid only for the logged-in user.
 Unlike the folder-specific settings, the user configuration settings apply to the entire user.
-There are two general categories of user-specific configuration files:
+There are three general categories of user-specific configuration files:

 - **General User Configuration** (``userconfig.xml``): Define central user-specific config options such as proxy settings, standby settings or other system properties.
 - **Daemon Configuration** (``daemon.xml``): Define settings specific to the Syncany background process (the daemon), such as which folders are managed by the daemon.
+- **GUI Configuration** (``gui.xml``): Define settings specific to the Syncany graphical user interface (only present if GUI is installed).

 The configuration can be found at ``%AppData%\Syncany\`` (Windows) and at ``~/.config/syncany/`` (Linux).